Events 1970 - 1999

 1981 - VANDALISM THREAT TO TEENAGE DISCOS AT VILLAGE HALL > The discos, which started around 1979, were under threat due to claims of vandalism and insufficient supervision.
 Around 190 youngsters typically attended the events.
 ITEM 0016 SOURCE: Basingstoke Gazette, 22nd of February, 1981.

-1984 - VILLAGE CHARACTER HECTOR BENHAM REMEMBERED > Villagers were sad to hear of the news that Hector Benham, a popular character in the village of Pamber Heath, has passed away.
+1984 - VILLAGE CHARACTER HECTOR BENHAM REMEMBERED > Villagers were sad to hear of the news that Hector Benham, a popular character in the village of Pamber Heath, had passed away.
 Hector was born on the 28th of August, 1902, the son of William and Lucy Benham of Pamber Heath and had a wife called Louisa.
 Hector worked as a baker up to the late 1950s at Benham's Grocery and Bakery shop in Silchester Road.
 Many villagers remember the flour-covered Hector as he came to serve them in the shop, often giving them a little more than their change in the process.
 Many remarked at his excellent Lardy cake.
 He enjoyed gardening in his later years on his piece of land in Church Road behind the shop.
 Hector will long be remembered for his contribution to everyday village life and its history.
 He will be sadly missed by many.
 ITEM 0327 SOURCE: Index of Births, Marriages and Deaths and various other documents and verbal testimonies.

 1985 - DEATH OF STAN JAMES > Arthur Stanley James, known as Stan James, died this year.
 Stan, a popular character in the village, was born on the 22nd of July, 1898 - the son of John and Drucilla James of Pamber Heath.
 Stan was a cycle agent by 1925 and married Nellie Grace at Kingsclere in December of that year.
 Nellie ran a grocery shop in Pamber Heath Road from their bungalow home while Stan operated the forge opposite with diverse services such as cycle sales and repairs, welding, shoeing of horses, a taxi service and even haircutting.
 Stan and Nellie had four children - Grace, Patricia, John and Isobel.
-On retirement around 1966, the couple moved to a bungalow at 20 Burney Bit, where they spent their final years together.
+On retirement, the couple moved to a bungalow at 20 Burney Bit, where they spent their final years together.
 Stan leaves his wife Nellie and four children.
 ITEM 0327 SOURCE: Index of Births, Marriages and Deaths and various other documents and verbal testimonies.

 1987 - WALNUT TREE AXED NEAR CHURCH ROAD > A preservation order for a 200 year-old tree was in the process of being put in place but the developer cut it down saying 'it was getting in the way of his plans, the tree was dying and he had not been handed a preservation order'.
 Two houses were planned on the site.
 Residents were in uproar.
 ITEM 0016 SOURCE: Basingstoke Gazette, 30th of January, 1987.